 Such loss enforces the real-domain representations $\mathbf{z}_{i}^{\prime \text{patch}}$ to be associated with a probability close to one, while the simulated-domain representations $\mathbf{z}_i^{* \text{patch}}$ are with a probability close to zero.

 We utilize the classifier $f_c$ to encourage a cohesive representation space that reduces the gap between real and simulated domains.
-Specifically, the view predictor output representations $\mathbf{z}_{i}^\text{patch}$ are enforced to be statistically similar to the read-domain representations such that it can be labeled as real by $f_c$, while $\mathbf{z}_{i}^\text{patch}$ should also retain structural information in consistent with the target representations $\mathbf{t}_{i}^\text{patch}$.
+Specifically, the view predictor output representations $\mathbf{z}_{i}^\text{patch}$ are enforced to be statistically similar to the real-domain representations such that they can be labeled as real by $f_c$, while $\mathbf{z}_{i}^\text{patch}$ should also retain structural information consistent with the target representations $\mathbf{t}_{i}^\text{patch}$.
 This is achieved by minimizing the following function \cite{tzeng2017adversarial}:

 where the first term ensures the similarity of the predicted and target patch representations and the second term updates $\mathbf{z}_i^{\text{patch}}$ such that it can be labeled as real with a probability close to one by the classifier $f_c$.